Roasted Sweet Potato Quinoa Salad Flavorful and Healthy

 Serve chilled or at room temperature.

-- Presentation Tips: Serve the salad in large bowls or on a platter.
+Serve the salad in large bowls or on a platter.
 Drizzle with more lime juice and sprinkle with extra cilantro for a vibrant finish.